Koha-Community/kohadocs/source/implementation_checklist.rst

       other FRBR preferences and then the ISBN service ThingISBN.

--  :ref:`Amazon <amazon-label>` : This service is free and just requires that you visit http://aws.amazon.com to sign up
+-  :ref:`Amazon <amazon-system-preferences-label>` : This service is free and just requires that you visit http://aws.amazon.com to sign up

    -  Using the Amazon preferences you can choose to show cover images